 From playful dolphin and loggerhead turtles to wild horses and an abundance of birds, North Carolina’s Crystal Coast offers a variety of wildlife viewing opportunities.
-Here are a few of the more common animals you can expect to find while on vacation in Emerald Isle or its surrounding beach communities.
+Here are some of the more common animals you can expect to find while on vacation in Emerald Isle or its surrounding beach communities.

 Did you know that Emerald Isle is a designated Sea Turtle Sanctuary?
 Each year, loggerhead sea turtles return to the beaches of Emerald Isle, North Carolina to lay their eggs.
 Sea turtle nesting season takes place between the months of May and November along the East Coast, all the way down to Florida.
 The loggerhead turtles travel thousands of miles to lay their eggs on the same beaches they hatched from.

 While these creatures are adorable and discovering a nest is exciting, the loggerhead turtles are classified as endangered species, so it is important not to disturb the nest or frighten the turtles.